6 ways to cut Information Technology costs

 There is never enough automation in Information Technology!
 In most organizations, automation has the potential to be the next great win for IT productivity.
 Some examples for automation to consider include:

 - Onboarding and offboarding employees and making changes to employee logins, permissions, etc.

 If you or your team members are doing something several times a day then start thinking about how you could automate it.

 Please note: The ideas in this blog post were spawned from Jeffrey Snover’s presentation on “Digital Transformation – a roadmap” which is available here.
 Jeffrey Snover draws his insights from Geoffrey Moore.
 I was also glad to see that there are others who also considered this presentation to be as impactful as I did.

 Summary: “Build what differentiates you.
 Buy what doesn’t.”
-By focusing on what is mission critical and core to your business, you can have more impact to the business and you can also become the strategic partner who can help your organization from being digitally disrupted.
-For tasks that are not core to your business, consider standardizing, automating and offboarding these tasks.
+By focusing on what is mission critical and core to your business, you can have more impact on the business and you can also become the strategic partner who can help your organization from being digitally disrupted.
+For tasks that do not core to your business, consider standardizing, automating and offboarding these tasks.
 For ideas on how to do this, take a look at the top six items we discussed in this blog post: